Best Small Business Accounting Software in 2023

 Add-ons:

-- Additional team members: $10 per person, per month, in all plans
+- Additional team members: $11 per person, per month

-FreshBooks is also one of our best accounting software for small businesses and is our top choice for project-based companies because of its robust project management and time-tracking features.
-We recommend it for small service-based businesses that bill clients based on the time worked by their employees, including consulting firms and marketing agencies.
+FreshBooks is our top choice for project-based companies because of its robust project management and time-tracking features.
+Hours and expenses can be tracked by project and then easily added to the customer’s invoice, making the solution a great choice for consulting firms and marketing agencies that bill clients based on the time worked by their employees.

-Another useful feature is its ability to compare estimated and actual project costs, which isn’t possible with QuickBooks Online.
-This helps you determine whether you are over budget or under budget, which allows you to make the necessary adjustments to your project plan or budget if needed.
+We also like that it can issue project-specific estimates that can then be compared to actual expenses, which isn’t possible with QuickBooks Online and Wave.
+This helps you determine whether you are over or under budget, which allows you to make the necessary adjustments to your project plan or budget if needed.

-You might enjoy our free FreshBooks tutorials for an in-depth view of how to use the platform.
+You may be interested in our free FreshBooks tutorials for in-depth guides on how to use the platform.

 Pros